Synthesizing an Optimal Spin Qubit Shuttling Bus Architecture for the Surface Code: Introduction

 The performance of an error-corrected logical qubit depends on multiple factors, including the chosen error-correction code, the underlying noise processes, and the available architectural primitives and connectivity.
 Much of the current state-of-the-art research focuses on how to encode a logical qubit as robustly as possible given a particular code and a fixed physical architecture.
 For instance, the surface code requires only nearest-neighbor interactions, which map naturally onto superconducting architectures with two-dimensional grid connectivity \cite{fowler2012surface, versluis2017scalable, google2023suppressing, krinner2022realizing}.
 The surface code has also been adapted to alternative qubit technologies, requiring a dedicated mapping layer to reconcile the code’s 2D connectivity with the physical architecture \cite{pataki2025compiling, veldhorst2017silicon, hetenyi2024tailoring}.

 In this work, we take the opposite approach.
 Rather than starting from a fixed hardware architecture and determining how best to embed a quantum error correction code into it, we synthesize a spin-qubit-based architecture that is designed from the ground up to encode a single logical qubit as efficiently and robustly as possible under realistic architectural constraints.
-We coin this methodology, \textbf{Quantum Reverse Mapping}, as it inverts the traditional perspective: instead of adapting the code to the hardware, we tailor the hardware layout to optimally support the code.
+We name this methodology \textbf{Quantum Reverse Mapping}, as it inverts the traditional perspective: rather than adapting the code to a fixed hardware platform, we derive the hardware layout directly from the intrinsic requirements of the error-correcting code, effectively reverse-synthesizing an architecture that optimally supports it.

 Looking forward to large-scale quantum processors, the problem shifts from the mapping of a single logical, error-corrected qubit to the compilation of full quantum circuits consisting of many logical qubits.
 At that scale, optimally compiling logical circuits onto physical layouts is intractable, as the underlying mapping and routing problems are NP-complete \cite{siraichi2018qubit}.
 As a result, practical compilers rely on heuristic routing strategies and scheduling algorithms that provide good but inherently sub-optimal solutions within reasonable time \cite{li2019tackling, niu2020hardware, escofet2024route}.
 The effectiveness of such heuristics, however, depends critically on the quality of the logical-qubit encoding at the lowest layer.
 By establishing an optimized encoding of a single logical qubit, we provide a strong foundation that future heuristic compilation layers can build upon, thereby improving scalability and noise resilience.